HastingsGreer/blog/StaticSiteGenerator.md

     });
     setInterval(step, 20);
 ```
 Now unfortunately, the cleanest way to procede here is to interleave f-strings.
-Since this is an interview, I ought to follow the standard design pattern: make sure the f strings are in different languages so that it's crystal clear whether each interpolated value comes from the inner or outer format.
+Since this is an interview, I ought to follow the standard design pattern: make sure the f strings are in different languages so that it's crystal clear which scope each interpolated value comes from.

 ```
     function step() {